aiven/devportal/CONTRIBUTING.rst

 0. We heartily recommend you open an issue so that we can either help with outlines, or know that three people are working on the same thing.

 1. Make your changes on a branch.
 We recommend a maximum of three articles, and don't review large changesets without prior discussion.
+File names are ``kebab-case``, with hyphens, such as ``connect-with-pgadmin.rst``.
+Files should also be added to the table of contents file ``_toc.yml`` so they appear in the right location in the navigation.

 2. Open a pull request, use the template so we know what it is and why it's a great addition.
 If you need to publish this quickly for a reason, mention that as well.